Are You Using LinkedIn Groups to Build Your Personal Brand?

 - Always respond to any comments others make about your contributions, as quickly as possible.

 - Carefully proofread any of your comments before you post.
-Along with showcasing your knowledge, you’re also demonstrating your communications skills.
+Along with showcasing your knowledge, you’re also demonstrating your communication skills.

 How to Find the Right LinkedIn Groups To Join

 LinkedIn allows you to be a member of up to 100 Groups, at this writing.